Axia-Tech/AXIA-wiki/docs/general/claims.md

 slug: ../claims
 ---

-If you made a DOT purchase in one of the pre-launch sales, then you will need to claim your DOT tokens.
+If you made a SOLAR purchase in one of the pre-launch sales, then you will need to claim your SOLAR tokens.
 For those who made a pre-genesis claim by sending a claim transaction to the Claims Contract on Ethereum, you will still need to send a free _attest_ transaction that will agree to the terms and conditions of your allocation.
 If you did not make a pre-genesis claim, then you will claim and